Little Sparta (band)

 Little Sparta has performed their own score live to Lotte Reiniger's 1926 film The Adventures of Prince Achmed at the Edinburgh Festival and Latitude Festival and written music to accompany Allan Pollok-Morris's photographic exhibition Close: A Journey in Scotland, which toured the Chicago Botanic Garden and the United States Botanic Garden in Washington in 2011, and the New York Botanical Garden in 2012.

-Little Sparta has once more collaborated with Sally Timms and will release the Lost Boat Party EP on 29 July 2020 on Grey Gallery Records.
+Little Sparta collaborated with Sally Timms and released the Lost Boat Party EP on 29 July 2020 on Grey Gallery Records.